The Minimal Attached Eddy in Wall Turbulence: Statistical Foundations, Inverse Identification and Influence Kernels: Predictive Model and Insights

 Now, we answer the question whether it is possible to recreate the above hypothetical influence function using an attached eddy.
-Consider a square hairpin (Figure~\ref{fig:hairpin45}) with unit circulation as the attached eddy, along with its image across the $z=0$ plane to enforce no-penetration.
-It is remarked that this eddy has a square structure, yet the leg of the eddy aligned with the wall is canceled by an equal and opposite image vortex pair, and is thus consistent with the kinematics.
-Using the Biot-savart law to compute the induced velocity $u_1$ in Eqn.~\ref{eq:zz}, Figure~\ref{fig:hairpin45res} shows that such a simple attached eddy can reproduce the mean streamwise velocity extremely accurately.
-Further, the second moments are also seen to be reasonably well-predicted as shown in Figure~\ref{fig:hairpin45res}.
+Consider a hairpin (Figure~\ref{fig:hairpin45}) with unit circulation as the attached eddy, along with its image across the $y=0$ plane to enforce no-penetration.
+We consistently achieved good results using Rankine vortex-rods instead of vortex filaments.
+All the results henceforth correspond to vortex segments represented as Rankine vortex rods with core radius $\approx 0.025$ units relative to Fig.~\ref{fig:hairpin45}.

+It is remarked that this eddy corresponds to a closed loop in the sense that the leg of the eddy aligned with the wall is canceled by an equal and opposite image vortex pair, and is thus consistent with the vorticity kinematics.
+Using the Biot--Savart law to compute the induced velocity $u_1$ in Eq.~\eqref{eq:zz}, Figure~\ref{fig:hairpin45res} shows that such a simple attached eddy can reproduce the mean streamwise velocity accurately.
+Further, the second moments are also seen to be well-predicted as shown in Figure~\ref{fig:hairpin45res}.

+It is noted that an extensive optimization was performed on different eddy shapes (e.g. triangular hairpin) and packet configurations.
+Yet, these did not yield improved predictions, particularly encountering difficulties in matching the log law slope while providing reasonable second moment and spectral behavior.
+The reasons behind this observation will be examined in detail in Section~\ref{sec:whysquare}.

+The rectangular hairpin at an angle of $\theta = 60^\circ$ is close to the optimal solution across different metrics and shows comparisons to the experimental measurements from \cite{samie2018fully}.
+As shown in Figures~\ref{fig:ReU},\ref{fig:ReUU},\ref{fig:Premul}, the model remains remarkably accurate in predicting mean velocity, streamwise Reynolds stress and spectra over a range of Reynolds numbers.

+We note that the influence functions were inferred from channel flow DNS at $Re_\tau\approx 5200$~\citep{lee2015direct}, whereas the predictions in Figures~\ref{fig:ReU}--\ref{fig:Premul} are compared against zero-pressure-gradient boundary layer measurements at $Re_\tau=6000$--$20000$~\citep{samie2018fully}.
+The fact that the same eddy template transfers successfully across flow geometries supports the universality of the log-layer structure, but this correspondence deserves further scrutiny, particularly for the Reynolds stress components and for the outer region where channel and boundary layer statistics diverge.

+We also note that the model predictions align better with the data above the log layer than within it.
+This is not contradictory despite $p(h) \propto h^{-3}$ being questionable in the outer region: the rapid decay of $I_1(\eta)$ for $\eta > 1$ ensures that the outer-region statistics are dominated by the largest eddies ($h \sim h_{\max}$), whose population amplitude is anchored by $\beta$ through the log-law calibration.
+The kernel structure naturally suppresses contributions from eddies smaller than the observation height, so the model works above the log layer primarily because of the influence-function shape rather than the population law.